-Our retail store concept, including physical layout, displays, lighting and quality of finishes, has continued to evolve over time to match the rising expectations of our customers and to keep pace with our merchandising and operating strategies.
+Our retail store concept, including physical layout, displays, lighting and quality of finishes, has evolved over time to match the rising expectations of our customers and to keep pace with our merchandising and operating strategies.
 We have a formal store remodel program in place to update our older stores to provide a consistent shopping experience across all of our locations.
-We remodeled 21 stores in fiscal 2012.
-Our newer store prototype, including new stores and remodels, represents approximately 90% of our store base.
-We continue to evolve this program to update older stores with a consistent look and experience to drive additional customer traffic and increase our sales and profitability.
-The remodel store selection process is subject to the same discipline as our new store real estate decision process.
-Our focus is to remodel the oldest, highest performing stores first, subject to criteria such as rate of return, lease terms, market performance and quality of real estate.
-We also consider remodeling all relevant stores in a particular geography when appropriate, which allows us to present a consistent brand identity across an entire market.
-The average investment to remodel a store in fiscal 2012 was approximately \$0.9 million.
-Each remodel takes approximately three months to complete, during which time we keep the store open.
+We remodeled 7 stores in fiscal 2013.
+Approximately 95% of our store base features our most current store design.
+The average investment to remodel a store in fiscal 2013 was approximately \$1.2 million.
+Each remodel takes approximately three months to complete, during which time we generally keep the store open.